Covid positive in Dannevirke wastewater samples

 Two tests of wastewater in Dannevirke in the last week have shown positive for Covid.

-MidCentral District Health Board posted the news on their Facebook page on Saturday saying Covid had been detected in samples taken on January 26 and 27.
+MidCentral District Health Board posted the news on its Facebook page on Saturday saying Covid had been detected in samples taken on January 26 and 27.

 A testing station had been set up Sunday outside the Dannevirke Community Hospital.